AbubakrMuhammad/nodejs-class-project-05-01-2019/README.md

 - [passport](http://www.passportjs.org/ "Simple, unobtrusive authentication for Node.js")
 - [passport-facebook](http://www.passportjs.org/packages/passport-facebook/ "Passport strategy for authenticating with Facebook")
 - [passport-local](http://www.passportjs.org/packages/passport-local/ "Passport strategy for authenticating with a username and password.")

+## Limitations

+This project has the following limitations:

+- Facebook authentication can only be used for App testers.
+Some Test users are:
+    - **Username:** Test User
+    - **Email:** test_eiazqkt_user@tfbnw.net
+    - **Password:** test1234
+    If you want to become an app tester, please contact me on Facebook.